myroslav111/myroslav111/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning full stack developer in GO IT
+- 🌱 I’m currently learning server-side
 - 📫 How to reach me: myrkozar@gmail.com
 - ⚡ Fun fact: I thought it would be boring but I was wrong